 The Inclusion, Access, and Success Committee’s two main events are:

-Camp College is a free 2-day, overnight program for traditionally underrepresented, low-income, first-generation college-bound students.
-This event is open to students going into the 12th grade in September.
-The focus of this workshop is to introduce students to college life and further the discussion on the college admissions and selection process.
+Camp College is a free 2-day, overnight program for college-bound students.
+This event is open to rising juniors and seniors.
+The focus of Camp College is to introduce students to college life and further the discussion on the college admissions and selection process.
 Camp College is hosted by a New Jersey college or university and allows students the opportunity to experience campus life first hand by staying on-campus overnight.
-Topics covered during Camp College are the college application, the college essay, recommendation letters, financial aid, and other prominent college admissions topics.
+Topics covered during Camp College are the college application, the college essay, recommendation letters, financial aid, sports at the collegiate level, and other prominent college admissions topics.

 College Key is a free college admissions workshop for traditionally underrepresented, low income, and first generation high school students.
 This event is open to 10th and 11th grade high school students and their parents and/or guardians.